-How do suspened sentences work?
+How do suspended sentences work?
 What does "1-0-2 mean?"
-There are a few different types of sentence structures a court can impose on a defendant following a conviction: fines, unconditional discharge, conditional discharge, probation, jail or a combination of differen types.
+There are a few different types of sentence structures a court can impose on a defendant following a conviction: fines, unconditional discharge, conditional discharge, probation, jail or a combination of different types.
 A court can suspend the execution of a sentence, meaning that the jail term will end or not start until another condition occurs.

 Fines and Imprisonment

 A court can impose a sentence of fines and/or jail.
 If the jail sentence is flat (or "straight") time, it will start immediately and will be over when the term of imprisonment is complete.